 Why doing data science on blockchain: As Blockchain technology is booming, there is a growing need in tools and people able to read, understand and summarize the information contained on the ledger.

 What is an API: An API is a software intermediary that allows two applications to talk to each other.
-APIs are designed to help developers performing requests to another software (i.e. downloading information) and getting results in predefined easy to read format, without having to understand how this software works.
+APIs are designed to help developers make requests to another software (i.e. downloading information) and getting results in predefined easy to read format, without having to understand how this software works.

-There are already several articles dealing with blockchain data analysis with R, but most of them focus on price forecasting.
+There are already several articles dealing with blockchain data analysis inR, but most of them focus on price forecasting.
 Obtaining data on the cryptocurrencies price is quite straightforward, there are many databases available on internet.
 But how to actually read the blockchain?
 In this article, we will focus on reading blockchain transactions.
 Not all transactions but specifically, transactions related to NFTs.
 We will read the Ethereum blockchain, probably the top one used to trade NFTs.
 Several market places allowing to trade NFTs exist: OpenSea, Rarible,… We will focus here on OpenSea, the largest NFT trading places one at the moment.

 Reading the raw blockchain is possible but it is hard.
-First of all, you have to setup a node and download the content of the blockchain (approximately 7TB at the time of writing), it is going to take some times to synchronizes… Secondly, the data are stored sequentially which requires developing specific tools to follow a transaction.
+First of all, you have to setup a node and download the content of the blockchain (approximately 7TB at the time of writing), it is going to take some time to synchronize… Secondly, the data are stored sequentially which requires developing specific tools to follow a transaction.
 Third, the structure of the block is particularly difficult to read.
-Fortunately for us, there are APIs which facilitates our work.
+Fortunately for us, there are APIs which facilitate our work.

 # First, let's load a few useful packages